So you want to start a blog…. but first things first, how much does it cost to start a blog?

 Obviously, this is on the must-have list.
 How else are people going to find you?

-Now the cost of a domain name for your blog is around $15 a year.
+Now the cost of a domain name is around $15 a year.

 However, Bluehost gives you a free domain name of your choice when you sign up for their hosting.